dgraph-io/charts/charts/dgraph-lambda/README.md

 ```

 #### Deploy Dgraph Alpha

-Using the helm chart, you can add environment variables for the configuration

 Dgraph Alpha will need to be configured with the `--graphql_lambda_url` and `--whitelist` arguments (see: [lambda server](https://dgraph.io/docs/graphql/lambda/server/)) to support `dgraph-lambda`.
 You can use environment variables to configure this: